Baron Ochieng

-Baron Ochieng is a Kenyan footballer currently in the ranks of Egyptian Premier League side Zamalek SC, and the Kenya U20.
+Baron Ochieng is a Kenyan footballer, and the Kenya U20.

 Club career

 He came up through youth / local football in Nairobi, including time at Kesa Soka Academy.
 He began his senior career with Dimba Patriots FC, a third tier Kenyan club in Nairobi.
 In 2023, he moved to Sofapaka FC in the Kenyan Premier League till mid 2025 before making a move to Zamalek SC on a four-year in September 2025.

 International career

 At youth level, Baron represented Kenya at both the U18 and U20 teams.
 He served as assistant captain of the Kenya U20 team that featured in the 2025 U-20 Africa Cup of Nations in Cairo, Egypt, in May 2025.

 Right after that tournament, Baron was called up to the senior Kenya team for the 2026 FIFA World Cup qualifiers against Cote d’Ivoire and Burundi.